 Grubhub has a major problem with dispatch efficiency.

 All companies offer ridiculous offers that are far away and inefficient.
-It's just unavoidable when a computer is dispatching and you're working with a group of non employees who are not required to take offers.
-There will always be orders that pop up where there are few if any drivers, and if there is no one closer they have to offer it to someone further out.
+It's just unavoidable when a computer is dispatching to a group of non employees who are not required to take offers.
+There will always be orders that pop up where there are few if any drivers.
+If no drivers are close, they have to offer it to someone further out.

 Other companies are better at incentivizing drivers during busy periods